LolloneS/advanced-databases-project/report.md

 # Lorenzo Soligo - 806954

 ## Abstract
-Comparison between the performances of MongoDB and MySQL with and without indexes whilst working with a huge dataset (~1GB, 8+ million rows) representing trades statistics for many countries.
+Comparison between the performances of MongoDB using references and MongoDB using a one-collection structure, with and without indexes, whilst working with a huge dataset (~1GB, 8+ million rows) representing trades statistics for many countries.

 ## Dataset
 [Global Commodity Trade Statistics](https://www.kaggle.com/unitednations/global-commodity-trade-statistics) by [United Nations](https://www.kaggle.com/unitednations)